 Martin Babinec is a serial entrepreneur, venture catalyst and job creator.
 He founded TriNet, a publicly traded company that employs over 2,500 people across the U.S. that help small businesses with a cloud based Human Resources solution.
 He founded and Chairs IntroNet Corporation, a software platform that helps members of a group connect to resources and further grow the job creation environment.
 In 2010, Martin founded Upstate Venture Connect, a 501c3 nonprofit public benefit corporation dedicated to accelerating the creation and growth of emerging companies by helping entrepreneurs get connected to the resources who can help them.
 He serves as UVC Chairman and has volunteered full time without compensation since UVC’s inception.
 He’s also the co-founder of StartFast Venture Accelerator, which invests in and helps guide high-growth companies in Central New York.
 Through his Upstate Ventures portfolio, Martin has invested in dozens of New York based startups both directly and through several seed capital funds which UVC helped create to engage local business people in supporting Upstate startup companies.

-John Bullis, Dean Emeritus, retired in 2013 having served in leadership positions on two State University of New York community college campuses (Herkimer College and Mohawk Valley Community College) over a thirty three year career.
+John Bullis, Dean Emeritus, served in leadership positions on two State University of New York community college campuses (Herkimer College and Mohawk Valley Community College) over a career that spanned four decades.
 His work in community relations, change management, government relations, fundraising, institutional research, and organizational development has had a significant impact on thousands of students.
-His work has been recognized on regional, national, and international levels, including the prestigious SUNY Chancellor’s Award for Professional Service and the North American Council for Staff, Program, and Organizational Development (NCSPOD) Exemplar Award.
+He has been recognized regionally, nationally, and internationally, having received the Genesis Award for Healthcare Leadership, the prestigious SUNY Chancellor’s Award for Professional Service, and the North American Council for Staff, Program, and Organizational Development (NCSPOD) Exemplar Award.

-Bullis has earned degrees at Oneonta State College (M.S.); Cortland College (B.A.); and Herkimer College (A.A.), and has completed a program of study in Management Development at Harvard University.
-In addition to chairing the UJP, he currently serves on the governing boards of Bassett Healthcare Little Falls Hospital in Little Falls; The Human Technologies Corporation in Utica; and Bassett Medical Center in Cooperstown.
+Bullis has earned degrees at Oneonta State College (M.S.); Cortland College (B.A.); and Herkimer College (A.A.), and has completed the program of study in Management Development at Harvard University.
+In addition to chairing the UJP, he currently serves on the governing boards of Bassett Healthcare Network; The Human Technologies Corporation in Utica; and the Bassett Medical Center in Cooperstown.

 Tim DunnCommunications Director